Laikipia: in detail

 Visiting Laikipia on safariThere are three airstrips for scheduled safari flights into Laikipia: Nanyuki (the most important), Loisaba and Lewa Downs.
 Transfers from the airstrips to most of our lodges and camps can be done in under an hour, but in the case of longer transfers, or for particular itineraries where scheduled flights are less convenient, we may suggest chartering a plane to take you direct to the airstrip of your camp or lodge.
 This can be a significant extra expense, but is much more reasonable when shared in groups of four travellers or more.

-Safaris at Lewa Wildlife ConservancyThe efficiently managed Lewa Wildlife Conservancy protects more than 200 rhinos (both eastern black rhinos and southern white rhinos) as well as around 350 Grevy’s zebra in an area of around 62,000 acres (250km²).
+Safaris in Lewa Wildlife ConservancyThe efficiently managed Lewa Wildlife Conservancy protects some 260 rhinos (both eastern black rhinos and southern white rhinos) as well as around 350 Grevy’s zebra in an area of around 62,000 acres (250km²).
 One of the oldest of the Laikipia conservancies, Lewa includes the rolling grasslands of Lewa Downs, and a mixture of riverine woodland, scrubby bush and open plains – an excellent range of environments for a very wide variety of game.

 The Lewa MarathonIf you’re a runner, you might want to know about the Lewa Marathon, run on the conservancy every June to raise funds for conservation and development.
 You could combine a safari with running with the wildlife, along with more then than 1,000 other entrants from Kenya and around the world.